YunoHost-Apps/freshrss_ynh/README.md

 API (mini) How To:
 * Into your user profile: Settings > profil
 * Setup an API password
-* Check the API is working: https://exemple.tld/rss/api/greader.php
+* Check that the API is working: https://example.net/rss/api/greader.php
-* Setup your client with: username: ynh user, password: the password you just setup, URL https://exemple.tld/rss/api/greader.php
+* Setup your client with: username: ynh user, password: the password you just setup, URL https://example.tld/rss/api/greader.php

 ## Documentation